WELCOME TO HEREFORD SAILING CLUB.

 Skipper approval.
 Club skippers are vetted by the committee, and during any charter a club skipper or other suitably qualified and vetted skipper must be on board, together with a competent first mate capable of navigating home in case of an emergency.

-RYA affiliation and qualifications.
-HSC is RYA affiliated and its skippers are usually required to have a coastal or offshore RYA yachtmaster qualification The club runs practical RYA courses during the year aboard Auburn Lass.
+Skipper qualifications.
+HSC skippers are usually required to have a coastal or offshore RYA yachtmaster qualification Occasionally, the club runs a practical RYA courses during the year aboard Auburn Lass.
 RYA examiners are invited on board at the end of the yachmaster courses to examine the candidates.
 The success rate is very high.

 Safety equipment.
 Auburn lass is a class A offshore sailing vessel.
 Though classed as a privately owned pleasure vessel, she carries a full suite of safety equipment similar to that required by the MCA code of practice for small commercial vessels.
 The list of her safety equipment can be found here in our safety policy section.